ai-lab-circle/Mask-RCNN-nucleus-segmentation/README.md

 ## (optinal) Data preparation
-To make input data in Mask-RCNN, we separated masks(ground truths) in original mask image individually.
-This function separates overrapping mask in a mask image using erosion and dilation algorithm (keneral size 7x7).
+To make input data in Mask-RCNN, a python file below separates overrapping mask in a original mask image using erosion and dilation algorithm (keneral size 7x7).
 Also, it reduces image size by half (1024x1024) and changes format from tiff to jpg to reduce memory load
 ```bash
    cd MASK_RCNN_ROOT/samples/nucleus